Erik David Even

 She suddenly did not want to be performing, she wanted to refuse.
 But she couldn’t treat the children that way.
 Agatha had agreed to change form – might as well go all the way.

 She changed to her Trueform, and fell forward onto her front flippers.
 Jane screamed again.
 Agatha almost didn’t fit now in the area between the side table and the one bed.
 Her Trueform, her “seal” form, was six feet long from her snout to the tip of her tail.

 Agatha looked up at the children and the bounder as they gaped at her.
 It still seemed strange that the bounder was so surprised.
 He must have encounter Changing Folk before.

 Agatha shook her head, and then gave them a bit of sealsong, a long honking groan punctuated with clicks.
 The room was spacious, but still a confined space, and the call was very loud.
 The children put their hands to their ears.
 Saelkies always found it very amusing that sealsong, which was so beautiful to their ears, was considered ugly cacophonous noise to every other race.

 |What I Write||

 I am a graduate of Clarion West 2011.
-I am currently working a second novel while I shop the first one around, and I am publishing a web serial.
+I am currently working a third novel while I shop the first two around.

-During the write-a-thon, I intend to finish the last 30,000 words of the first draft of my second novel.
+During the write-a-thon, I intend to write 30,000 words of the first draft of my third novel.